 The Elks Drug Awareness Program serves to support public awareness, protect our future by educating our youth and their parents, and ultimately create a society where substance abuse is non-existent.

-We are aware that it is a long-term vision, but we know that it is one worth pursuing.
-And, much like the story of the young child walking along the beach throwing starfish back into the sea…when told that he couldn’t possibly hope to save everyone, he replied, “but at least I saved this one,” we do it for the ones we can help.
+We understand that it’s a long-term vision, but we believe it’s a worthy pursuit.
+Just like the story of the young child walking along the beach, throwing starfish back into the sea—when told he couldn’t possibly save them all, he replied, “But I saved this one”—we focus on helping those we can.

 According to the National Institute on Drug Abuse for Teachers: